thomasfl/open-uri-and-write/README.md

 Future work
 -----------
 This is work in progress.
-You can write files and crate directories, but there's still work to do on reading directories and at the time one filemodes "r", "w" and "a" is supported.
+You can write files and crate directories, but there's still work to do on reading directories and at the time only filemodes "r", "w" and "a" is supported.

 More protocols like FTP, SCP and Amazon S3 would be useful.